NathanPham1207/CSC-3102-Fall-2024/README.md

   - Formatting Erros:
       - Blank lines in orders.csv will be skipped and will prompt an error message
       - Any incorrectly formatted line in orders.csv will prompt an error message
-      - An erros message w
-      - any line in the orders.csv file is incorrectly formatted, an error message will be shown for that line      -